Product analytics & enterprise organizations

-Knowing that product analytics is typically shipped off to a team already doing some sort of analytics, this begs the question: “is product analytics then managed by the wrong team in these organisations?”
-Not perse.
+Knowing that product analytics is typically shipped off to a team already doing some sort of analytics, this begs the question: “is product analytics then managed by the wrong team in these organizations?”
+Not per se.
 Operating a product analytics tool successfully requires a specific skill.
 One that is rarely present in DevOps teams.
 But what is the solution then?

-I need product analytics in an enterprise organisation.
+I need product analytics in an enterprise organization.
 What are my options?

 You basically have two options:

 - Create a team.
-Organisations that don’t have dedicated product teams could create one.
-Today’s IT teams in large scale organisations often apply DevOps processes but the scope they have to deal with goes beyond true customer-centric product development and optimisation (security, hardware, etc).
-Building a product team allows an organisation to truly adopt customer-centric DevOps processes with a sustained focus on driving best-in-class customer experiences.
+Organizations that don’t have dedicated product teams could create one.
+Today’s IT teams in large scale organizations often apply DevOps processes but the scope they have to deal with goes beyond true customer-centric product development and optimization (security, hardware, etc).
+Building a product team allows an organization to truly adopt customer-centric DevOps processes with a sustained focus on driving best-in-class customer experiences.

 - Adapt your processes.
-Alternatively, organisations can adapt their processes to build bridges between departments that hold the skill sets required to operate them (marketing, analytics) and teams that have organisational power and control over the product roadmap (IT).
+Alternatively, organizations can adapt their processes to build bridges between departments that hold the skill sets required to operate them (marketing, analytics) and teams that have organizational power and control over the product roadmap (IT).
 The result is an adaptation of the existing DevOps processes and workflows, with product analytics acting as the bridge connecting teams.